HubRise/website/content/apps/ikentoo-lightspeed/en/map-ref-codes.md

 ### Creating Service Types in iKentoo

 Service types are known as _account profiles_ on iKentoo.
-To create a service type for a delivery platform, follow these steps.
+To create a service type, follow these steps.

 1. From your iKentoo back office, select **Configuration**, then select **Settings** > **Account profiles**.
 1. Click **Add an account profile**, then click **OK**.
 1. In the **Base options** section, specify the ref code for your service type in the **Code** field.
 1. Fill in the other sections in the page as needed, then click **Save**.
-1. Repeat the process for all the service types you support for each delivery platform.
+1. Repeat the process for all the service types you support on every platform.

 ### Creating Discounts in iKentoo

-To create a discount for a delivery platform, follow these steps.
+To create a discount, follow these steps.

 1. From your iKentoo back office, select **Configuration**, then select **Settings** > **Discounts**.
 1. Click **Add a discount**.
 1. In the **Add new discount** page, specify the discount code in the first field.
 1. Fill in the other sections in the page as needed, then click **Save**.
-1. Repeat the process for all the discounts you support for each delivery platform.
+1. Repeat the process for all the discounts you support on every platform.

 ### Creating Charges in iKentoo

-To create a charge for a delivery platform, you need to create an item by following these steps.
+To create a charge, you need to create an item by following these steps.

 1. From your iKentoo back office, select **Configuration**, then select **Items** > **Items**.
 2. Click **Add item**.